In this article, we explain the GRPI model and why it’s useful for team development and effectiveness.

 There should always be open communication among them wherein everyone listens and gives constructive feedback to better understand each other and resolve conflict.

 Having a good relationship with other team members will have a positive effect on setting and understanding goals, establishing appropriate roles, and defining the processes involved.

-It is important that the team maintains a healthy environment in order to achieve its goals.
+It is important that every team member maintains a healthy environment in order to achieve its goals.

 GRPI Meeting Model

 A GRPI Model aims to assess a team’s effectiveness and also determine which areas or dimensions that still need improvement.